The Bankrate promise

 1. A new application for an ID.

-2. Letter signed by a medical or mental health professional on their letterhead certifying the applicant’s gender of male or female.
+2. Letter signed by a medical or mental health professional on their letterhead certifying the applicant’s gender of M, F, or X.

 1. A Gender Designation Form, signed by the applicant and a mental health professional, medical provider or social worker/case manager.